afzzrdn/afzaal.com-v2/README.md

 # 📘 Personal Portfolio Website

-Personal Portfolio Website with NextJS.
+Personal Portfolio Website with NextJS. <br>
 This project is for personal purpose only.
 Please do not copy or reuse without permission.

 ---